Digestive Health in Children

 Exercise for total-body health

-While Michelle Obama’s “Let’s Move” campaign is targeted toward childhood obesity, exercise is essential for the health of not only the heart and lungs, but also the digestive system, the key to whole-body health.
+While Michelle Obama’s “Let’s Move” campaign was targeted toward childhood obesity, exercise is essential for the health of not only the heart and lungs, but also the digestive system, the key to whole-body health.

 Exercise stimulates the digestive tract, triggering activity that speeds digestion along.
 (That’s one of many reasons why many health experts recommend taking a walk after dinner.)